wnim/WordListFromLettersWebsite/README.md

 https://fascinating-travesseiro-a096a8.netlify.app/

+- [ ] Git better words list.
+The one from monkeytype.
 - [ ] Add a button to select how many words to get
 - [ ] Improve the first algoritm to run in linear time - Perhaps using a constant weight for each letter, inverse to its popularity.
 - [ ] 2nd Improvement to the first algorithm - A word should be worth more if it has less useless letters.
 Like a secondary scoring in case multiple words are worth the same.